SPCFXDA/conflux-devkit/README.md

 Espace: http://localhost:8545 (or Codespace host instead of localhost)

-During the image build process (which compiles the binary and may take some time, especially in Codespaces with default settings), the node binary will be installed in the system, and all relevant configuration and data directories will be located in the `/opt/conflux/` folder.
+During the image build process the official [conflux-rust](https://hub.docker.com/r/confluxchain/conflux-rust/tags) image will be used to install the precompiled binary, and all relevant configuration and data directories will be located in the `/opt/conflux/` folder and accessible to a Non-Root user.

 Five genesis account private keys will be created in the same folder using the following script: [genesis_secrets.js](.devcontainer/conflux/utils/genesis_secrets.js).

 The genesis account details can be found in `/opt/conflux/genesis_secrets.txt`.
 You can import these accounts into your wallet, or you can add your development private key to this file before starting the Conflux node.